2016 ASLH Annual Meeting – Toronto, Ontario, Canada

 The Society also welcomes advertisements in its meeting program, and advertisers can find additional information and reserve program space on the advertiser’s registration page.

 To submit a panel proposal for the meeting, please proceed to the call for proposals page.

 Pre-conference Digital History Workshop

-On 27 October 2016, a one-day pre-conference workshop will be held at the Osgoode Hall Law School to increase awareness of digital legal history, and encourage discussion of how digital methods and technologies can be used to analyze and present the legal past, and of new initiatives to undertake such projects.
+On 27 October 2016, a one-day pre-conference workshop will be held at the downtown campus of Osgoode Hall Law School to increase awareness of digital legal history, and encourage discussion of how digital methods and technologies can be used to analyze and present the legal past, and of new initiatives to undertake such projects.
 The workshop combines an extended showcase of four projects that each employs a different approach — O Say Can You See: Early Washington, D.C., Law and Family; The Lawyers’ Code: Tracking the Migration and Influence of the Field Code; Digital Harlem; and Voices of Authority: the Old Bailey Courtroom — and a set of hands-on workshops offering a beginner-level introduction to the methods used in those projects.
 The workshop is free and open to ASLH members.
+The pre-conference will be held at 1 Dundas Street West, 26th floor at the Osgoode Professional Development campus.
 No experience in digital history is required.
 Registration is required as the workshop can only accommodate 60 participants.
 To register, select here.